algosup/2023-2024-project-4-sportshield-team-7/specifications/functional-specification.md

 ### 3.5 Notifications

 The device should be able to send notifications to the mobile application when a motion is detected.
 The notification should be sent within 5 seconds of the strong shock being detected.
+These are the types of notifications:

+- **Battery notifications**: The device should send a notification to the mobile application when the battery reaches 25%, 20%, 15%, 10% and 5% of its capacity
+- **Motion notifications**: The device should send a notification to the mobile application when a strong shock is detected

 ### 3.6 GPS positioning